petschau/WinFellow/README.md

 Please check the FAQ that can be found in WinFellow's User Guide before contacting us, it is the fastest way to find a solution to your problem.

+There is a WinFellow specific support forum at the [English Amiga Board](http://eab.abime.net/forumdisplay.php?forumid=28), which is also monitored by us.

+You could also make use of the [GitHub issue tracker](https://github.com/petschau/winfellow/issues).

+Any comments on how to improve WinFellow are welcome!

+You can also contact us directly by sending an email composed in English language to carfesh@gmx.net.
 Due to copyrights, all emails concerning Kickstart ROM images and ADF floppy images will be ignored.

 You can buy Kickstart ROM images from [Cloanto](http://www.amigaforever.com).

-Any comments on how to improve WinFellow are welcome!

-Please make use of the issue system on GitHub.
-You can also contact us directly by sending an email composed in English language to carfesh@gmx.net.